vaibbhavk/vaibbhavk/README.md

 <h1>Hello 👋, I'm Vaibhav Kesharwani</h1>
-<h3>I am a Computer Science student, a passionate Software developer, a Freelancer, and an IIT Madras certified Data Scientist with excellent problem-solving skills and an ability to perform well in a team.</h3>
+<h3>I am a Data Science student, a passionate Software Developer, a Freelancer, and an IIT Madras certified Data Scientist with excellent problem-solving skills and an ability to perform well in a team.</h3>
 <br/>

 &nbsp;